Any parent may elect to provide home instruction for his or her school-age child

 Home school students may access Virtual Virginia and in these cases, are registered by their parents.
 Tuition, textbooks, fees and other materials are the responsibility of the enrolling party.

-The Virginia Council for Private Education (VCPE) oversees accreditation of nonpublic preschool, elementary and secondary schools in the Commonwealth.
-Accreditation through a VCPE Approved State Recognized Accrediting Member guarantees the transfer of student credits from the state recognized accredited private school to a public school and ensures recognition of teacher licensure credits for time served in an accredited private school.
+Accreditation through a VCPE Approved State Recognized Accrediting Association guarantees the transfer of student credits from the state recognized accredited private school to a public school and ensures recognition of teacher licensure credits for time served in an accredited private school.
 If a parent enrolls their child full-time in a VCPE approved virtual school, the child will be enrolled in a private school and not considered home schooled.

 Parents or guardians should send their notice of intent and supporting documents by email, fax, or mail by August 15 to: